Polarion/polarion-canteen-bot/README.md

 # Polarion Canteen Bot

-A bot for Polarion Canteen that sends a daily menu from Polarion Prague Office canteen to the slack channel
+Slack bot for Polarion Canteen that sends a daily menu from Polarion Prague Office canteen to the slack channel

 You will need following: